earthiverse/ALClient/README.md

 This is a node client for the game [Adventure Land - The Code MMORPG](https://adventure.land).
 It's 99% custom code that seems *much* more efficient than running the code in-game, or using the game's official CLI.

 This code is **NOT** a 1-to-1 drop in, like [ALBot](https://github.com/NexusNull/ALBot) aims to be.
-The code that you run in the console in game **WILL NOT** run as-is if you try to run it using this project.
+The code that you run in the console in game **WILL NOT** run as-is if you try to run your in-game code using this project.

 ## Requirements